In Memoriam: September 11, 2001

 • 5:20 p.m.: The 47-story Seven World Trade Center collapses after burning for hours; the building had been evacuated in the morning, and there are no casualties, though the collapse forces rescue workers to flee for their lives.

-• 6:58 p.m.: President Bush returns to the White House after stops at military bases in Louisiana and Nebraska.
+• 6:58 p.m.: President Bush returns to the White House after stopping at Louisiana and Nebraska military bases.

 America Prevails